 banks extract from you. credit unions are owned by their members.

-saas vendors extract from you. destroysaas collectives are owned by their members.
+saas vendors extract from you. destroysaas is owned by their members.

 same deposits. same services. radically different economics — because the profits go back to you, not shareholders.